Roofing Information for the Consumer

 But, for you the consumer the first time we speak is possibly the first time you have ever thought about your roof.
 To help bridge the roofing information gap I have a couple of pages you may find informative.

 To promote a smoother way of communicating your problem with us we have several pages that will help.
 On this page alone there is a plethora of roofing information and helpful hints about roofing on what to expect from us and more importantly from other roofers.

 We have a four pages of detailed Consumer Roofing information for homeowners.
 The page “Terms and Definitions” has complete with a diagram of a typical house with the various parts of the roof labeled for you and many definitions.

 One page is devoted to what you need written on your contract to protect yourself and get what you paid for.

 Another page is some simple tips for keeping tract of your project.
 Lastly, a detailed go through of a basic roofing contract and what certain line item mean or doesn’t mean.

-For those of you who are not familiar with construction contracts (and that describes just about everyone) we have two pages devoted specifically to the importance of having a properly written contact and what you may want to see written in your contract. anyone who is shopping for a roof or looking to hire a roofer should read both of those pages.
+For those of you who are not familiar with construction contracts (and that describes just about everyone).
+Our roofing information guide has two pages devoted specifically to the importance of having a properly written contact and what you may want to see written in your contract. anyone who is shopping for a roof or looking to hire a roofer should read both of those pages.

 After you know that the contractor is properly licensed and his license is active without pending judgments or unresolved complaints, you then need to verify that the contractor carries Workers Compensation Insurance.